qnaveed2104/WeatherCore/README.md

 # WeatherCore

 WeatherCore is a module designed to fetch, process, and present weather data within an iOS app.
-It integrates with external weather APIs to retrieve current weather data and weather forecasts, providing an abstraction layer for network calls, data decoding, and error handling.
+It integrates with external weather APIs to retrieve current weather data and weather forecasts, providing an abstraction layer for network calls, data decoding, and error handling.This project acts as a Debuging tool to create WeatherConnect.

 ## Overview